 Developing an effective and livable compensation strategy is as unique as your church culture.
 There are key factors your organization may consider in assessing and setting fair livable wages for your pastors and staff.
 The following are some areas for consideration:

-Setting a livable wage takes time for evaluation, research, and prayer.
+Setting a liveable wage takes time for evaluation, research, and prayer.
 The result will be a desirable and equitable wage for those that serve your organization.
 The internet is a good resource to research salaries for pastors and other positions based on your organization’s geographical location.

 While general staff are considered employees of the organization, there may be uncertainty when it comes to pastors, who are often classified as “self-employed”.
 Incorrectly classifying someone as an independent contractor instead of an employee can have a costly outcome if audited by the government.
 When in question, it is best to consult a qualified advisor.